For what kinds of SEND does John Ball Primary School provide support?

 - New Woodlands outreach service (for children Social, Emotional and Mental Health difficulties)

 Arrangements for handling complaints re: SEND

 We value open communication and staff and school leaders are readily available to discuss areas of concern.
 It is our aim that most concerns can be resolved through talking together and working towards a position of mutual understanding.
 However we have a formal policy for dealing with more serious concerns and complaints if issues cannot be resolved through discussion.
-A copy of the school’s complaints procedure can be found on the school website.
+A copy of the school’s complaints procedure can be found on the school website under policies.

 Mrs Catherine McNearney, the SENDCo, can be contacted on firstname.lastname@example.org